 Levels of carbon dioxide – photosynthesis is faster if there is more carbon dioxide in the air.

-Plants make energy to grow by a process called respiration.
+Plants make the energy to grow through a process called respiration.
 This uses the sugar produced by photosynthesis and oxygen.

 Leaves are green as they contain lots of chlorophyll which absorbs sunlight.